 More About The Program

-Galveston, TX – September 4, 2018 – The City of Galveston is thrilled to welcome its second class of Galveston University students this month.
+Galveston, TX – March 12, 2019 – The City of Galveston is thrilled to welcome its third class of Galveston University students this month.
 In the nine-week program, Galveston University participants will meet key staff members, tour facilities and learn about the various departments within the City.

 The City created Galveston University to offer an opportunity for people to learn more about the role of local government on the island and what it takes to provide services to the community and keep it thriving.
 The first class of graduates completed the program in July.